 We're talking good stuff here, tough, taut and terse.

-Unfortunately, for some reason later books in the series were packaged as -- and subsequently dismissed -- as Men's Adventures, as the publisher tried to cash in, utilizing some pretty tacky and generic -- but instantly recognizable -- artwork not all that disimiliar from Mack Bolan, The Destroyer, The Exterminator, etc., etc. they also began supplying them with a rather generic titling sytem: The titles were the cities in which the action took place (ie: Seattle, San Quentin, Montertey, etc.).
+Unfortunately, for some reason later books in the series were packaged -- and subsequently dismissed -- as Men's Adventures, as the publisher tried to cash in, utilizing some pretty tacky and generic -- but instantly recognizable -- artwork not all that disimiliar from Mack Bolan, The Destroyer, The Exterminator, etc., etc. they also began supplying them with a rather generic titling sytem: The titles were the cities in which the action took place (ie: Seattle, San Quentin, Montertey, etc.).

 It was an unfortunate decision, because the books were better than that.
 They were, in fact, damned good, featuring a hard but believable hero, and narrated in a straight, unpretentious manner, literate without being lofty, not unlike the work of Hammett himself.

-Lynch was a reporter who quit the newspaper business for a career as a mystery writer.
+Jack Lynch was a reporter who quit the newspaper business for a career as a mystery writer.
 He was born and raised in Seattle, graduated from the University of Washington with a degree in journalism, and worked as a reporter at several Seattle-area newspapers, before moving on to others in Iowa and Kansas.
 He moved to the Bay Area in the sixties, working for a while at a brokerage house and as a bartender, before going to work for the San Francisco Chronicle.
 He left the newspaper after many years to write the eight Bragg novels, earning one Edgar and two Shamus nominations.

 | Home | Detectives A-L M-Z | Film | Radio | Television | Web Comics | Comics | FAQs | Search |